 To change your logo go to the 'Page Master' under the 'Design' menu

-Just up from the pier is Jenny MacEwan's delightful small craft shop and tea room crammed with interesting bits and pieces, and serving home made scones, buns and so on – come to think of it, these things could hardly not be home made here.
-And they do evening meals, by arrangement (ph 01687 462 990).
+Just up from the pier is Jenny MacEwan's delightful small craft shop and tea room crammed with interesting bits and pieces, and serving home-made scones, buns and so on — come to think of it, these things could hardly not be home made here.
+And they do evening meals, by arrangement (07908 956 822).
 And there are two more craft shops nearby, presumably reflecting the number of tourists who can come across from Arisaig on the Shearwater for a day trip.
 Just up the hill you can buy eggs, crab and lobster when available.
-Also there is a burial ground, and it is a surprise to find a war grave there, and further up an abandoned village - A'chille.
+Also there is a burial ground, and it is a surprise to find a war grave there, and further up an abandoned village — A'chille.

 Finally, the name.
 Not muck as in dirt, but Gaelic for pig.
 Why pig?
 I don't know.
-However, it was not a name that was liked, at least not in the 18th century; Samuel Johnson noted "It is commonly called Muck, which the proprietor not liking, has endevoured, without effect, to change to Monk".
-While Boswell his companion noted: "It was somewhat droll to hear the Laird called by his title.
-Muck would have sounded ill; so he (that is the laird) was called Isle of Muck, which went off with great readiness".
+However, it was not a name that was liked, at least not in the 18th century: Samuel Johnson noted "It is commonly called Muck, which the proprietor not liking, has endevoured, without effect, to change to Monk".
+While Boswell his companion added: "It was somewhat droll to hear the Laird called by his title.
+Muck would have sounded ill; so he (that is the laird) was called isle of Muck, which went off with great readiness".

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE

 Port Mòr with Cuillins of Rum beyond

 Gallanach Bay, Rum beyond